Debut Collection

 This book is very critical of the political and social conventions that meant I was blamed for what happened to me, blamed for disclosing.
 I use my story to challenge the idea that my vulnerability in that moment was a personal failing, a failure on my part to make the right decisions, to keep myself safe.
 I know this now: I am not responsible for my trauma.

 My father and my mother were abused as children.
 These heirlooms are in excellent condition when they are passed down to me.
-My neck is stuck inside the handle of a fine China cup.
+My neck is stuck inside the handle of a fine China cup my grandmother keeps on display.
+I smile at my uncles, who visit, but do not talk to me.

 x a n a x blunts the key